Quentin Grimes NBA Playoffs Player Props: Knicks vs. Cavaliers

 Quentin Grimes Insights vs. the Cavaliers

+- He's taken 5.7 threes per game, or 13.9% of his team's shots from beyond the arc this season.

-- Grimes' Knicks average 101 possessions per game, which ranks 23rd among NBA teams, while the Cavaliers are the league's slowest with 98.7 possessions per contest.
+- Grimes' opponents, the Cavaliers, have the slowest offensive tempo, averaging 98.7 possessions per game, while his Knicks average 101 per game, which ranks 23rd among NBA teams.

-- On defense, the Cavaliers have conceded 106.9 points per game, which is the best in the NBA.
+- Conceding 106.9 points per game, the Cavaliers are the best team in the NBA defensively.

-- The Cavaliers concede 41.2 rebounds per game, ranking second in the league.
+- On the boards, the Cavaliers are ranked second in the league, conceding 41.2 rebounds per game.

-- In terms of assists, the Cavaliers are No. 1 in the league, allowing 23 per game.
+- The Cavaliers are the best team in the league, giving up 23 assists per game.

-- The Cavaliers concede 11.3 made 3-pointers per game, second-ranked in the league.
+- The Cavaliers allow 11.3 made 3-pointers per game, second-ranked in the league.

 Quentin Grimes vs. the Cavaliers